gbishop/OS-DPI/thinking/db.md

 older than some threshold like 1 day.

 Undo is implemented by stepping backward through records and reloading.
 Should undo be linked across the various data types?
-I think not.
+For example, you're in the _layout_ tab and you _undo_, should changes you made in the _actions_ tab also be undone?
+I'm thinking we shouldn't _undo_ things that are not currently visible.

 ## What happens if you open the same design in 2 tabs?